tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 Note that in this case, there is no need to close explicitly the `Tensor<>` (or with a `try-with-resource` block), because eager execution environments already take care of closing discardable resources automatically.

-Unlike NumPy in Python, the <code><i>Type</i>Tensor</code> interface do not expose per design linear algebra operations (e.g. matrix addition, substraction, etc.).
-Since eager execution in Java is supported, users who wants to execute such operation can simply use TensorFlow directly. e.g.
+As mentioned previously, the <code><i>Type</i>TensorData</code> interfaces do not expose linear algebra operations (e.g. matrix addition, substraction, etc.) per design.
+Users who wants to execute such operation can easily do it by invoking TensorFlow directly in an eager execution environment.
+For example:
 ```java
 Ops tf = Ops.create();